Pandemic interrupts Nigeria’s housing boom

 Nigeria has limited lots under formal title and even quality housing can often not be mortgaged, so that the formal housing market serves only the minority, according to Centre for Affordable Housing Finance in Africa (CAHF).

-Nigeria´s housing deficit has worsened over the past three decades, and the housing deficit is now at least 17 million, up from 14 million in 2010, 12 million in 2007 and 7 million in 1991.
-Based on a World Bank report published last July 2018, the country needs about 700,000 additional units each year for the next 20 years to keep up with growing population and urban migration.
+Nigeria’s housing deficit has worsened over the past three decades, and the housing deficit is now over 17 million according to the PwC, up from 14 million in 2010, 12 million in 2007 and 7 million in 1991.
+Based on a World Bank report, the country needs about 700,000 additional units each year for the next 20 years to keep up with growing population and urban migration.
 However housing construction is now only about 100,000 units per year.

 To abate the situation, the Lagos State Government plans to build 187,000 housing units every year over the next five years.
 In 2016, the Lagos State Government began implementing its Rent-To-Own programme in five estates built under the Lagos Home Ownership Mortgage Scheme: the Sir Michael Otedola Housing Estate, Odoragunshin, Epe; CHOIS City, Agbowa; Oba Adegboruwa Estate Igbogbo, Ikorodu; Alhaja Adetoun Mustapha Estate, Ojokoro; and Hon.
 Olaitan Mustapha Estate, Ojokoro.